top of page

 • 15 minutes from the Big Buddha Hill

-A genuine ethical elephant sanctuary
+We are a genuine ethical elephant sanctuary

 IMG_1028.JPG